 He started Kaymu and Daraz from scratch and both ventures have grown to be the largest e-Commerce marketplace platforms in Pakistan.
 While working as the Managing Director of Rocket Internet, he set up the online Marketplace model under the Kaymu brand all over Asia and Europe simultaneously.
 His efforts have paid off as Daraz.pk was recently acquired by Alibaba for a colossal $150 million which is a meteoric step in establishing and supporting the bourgeoning IT sector in Pakistan.
 Khan has also dedicated his time to enable economic development and focuses on giving back.
 He has served on the faculty of his alma mater LUMS, teaching entrepreneurship to MBA students to develop talent.
 Moreover, he is an avid sportsman who was the sportsman of the year at LUMS and was an Honorary Alumni and Faculty liaison for Sports@LUMS and has numerous other accolades under his belt.
 He personally mentors aspiring entrepreneurs at Pakistan’s leading start-up incubators including Plan X and NIC, going out of his way to focus on issues Pakistan faces such as gender inequality and supporting women entrepreneurs in scaling their businesses.

 - Alumni that have graduated from a LUMS degree programme are eligible to be nominated.

 - Self-nominations will not be considered.
 To be considered for an award, alumni must be nominated by another member of the community.

-- Alumni, staff, faculty, management, and any non-University personnel are especially encouraged to nominate alumni for the awards.
+- Alumni, staff, faculty, and any University personnel are especially encouraged to nominate alumni for the awards.

 - Alumni can be nominated for a single category only.